 Arthur’s knowledge of the Beach, weather and tides that he had accumulated over the years of fishing there with the family was to stand him in good stead.
 After the particularly bad storm of 1910 he was appointed Superintendent for the Sea Defence Commissioners at Shoreham, a position that his son Sam was to take over on Arthur’s death in 1942.

 John’s sister Daphne, a bubbly, attractive girl, played for and was secretary of the Shoreham Ladies’ Hockey Club.
 She married local man Robert Bartlett at St.Nicolas church, Old Shoreham in 1940.
 The couple had a son, John, in 1942 but four years later Daphne contracted an ear infection.
 The hospital doctors would not administer penicillin as Daphne was pregnant with a second child and she died shortly after.
-Having suffered the loss of her husband and two of her three children Ivy lived on until 1952 aged 72.
+Having suffered the loss of her husband and four of her five children Ivy lived on until 1952 aged 72.

 Sam Maple was luckier – he was a qualified engineer working for the Sea Defence Commissioners, a position he attained after the death in 1942 of his father who had held it before him.
 In fact Sam had wanted to join his brother and enlist but was in a reserved occupation added to which the Commissioners resisted his request.
 Sam married in 1939 to Mary Taggart, an Irish girl and nursing sister at Southlands Hospital, who has her own stories of wartime Shoreham now recorded in the Shoreham Society booklet ‘Memories of Shoreham.’
 Sam died in 1970.